Intellectual Property Rights Policy

 - one third of net revenue to the contributing creator(s) collectively

-- one third of net revenue to the faculties/divisions of the contributing creator(s) collectively, and
+- one third of net revenue to the School/Division or equivalent of the contributing creator(s) collectively, and

 - one third of net revenue to the University centre.